alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 s3.
 Notify the government before the goods arrive. s4.
 Get the goods inspected s5.
 Send the original copy of your certificate once the goods have arrived

-If you’re importing ‘prohibited plants’ for scientific research or any other reason, there are different rules

 ###Registering as an importer